neolaw84/pyconject/usage.md

 > Notice that `cfg.yml` and `cfg-dev.yml` still needs to be in the same directory with each other.

-## Dev-usage
+## 2. Dev usage

-> Explicit is better than implicit.
-[PEP-20](https://peps.python.org/pep-0020/)
+> Explicit is better than implicit. [[PEP-20]](https://peps.python.org/pep-0020/)

-Even though users can register any function (and modules) into `pyconject` by calling `pyconject.func`, it will be better if `pyconject` allows developer of python libraries to ***explictly*** pre-register their functions (and modules) for the user scripts.
+Even though users can initialize `pyconject` by calling `pyconject.init` to have parameters injected into any function, it will be better if `pyconject` allows developer of python libraries to ***explictly*** pre-initialize/pre-register their functions (and modules) for the user scripts.

 In addition, they can define default parameter values and `target`-specific parameter values.

 > Notice that the user can overwrite these defaults either using `pyconject` or directly in their code.
+>
-This is not `pyconject` concept as, from the very beginning, users of libraries can pass any value to any parameter.
+> This is not a new concept `pyconject` introduces as, from the very beginning, users of libraries can pass any value to any parameter.

 Consider the following directory tree: